20 Prime Places to See Beautiful Cherry Blossoms

 Old Mission Peninsula in Traverse County is one of the best places in Michigan to see cherry blossoms.
 Traverse City tourism officials recommend driving M-37, a state highway that runs the length of the peninsula, for views of Grand Traverse Bay and vineyards, along with the famous cherry trees.
 Another route is the Leelanau Trail in Leelanau County, a recreational trail that passes many orchards.
 The best time to see the blossoms is mid-May.

 Macon is home to more than 300,000 Yoshino cherry trees -- more than Washington, D.C.
 Peak bloom occurs around the third week of March and lasts about 10 days.
-The city's International Cherry Blossom Festival runs March 24 to April 2 and includes a fair, live music, and parades.
-The local visitors bureau also offers bus tours to see the blossoms.
-The cost is $25 for adults and $22 for children 12 and under.
+The city's International Cherry Blossom Festival runs March 16-25 and includes a fair, live music, and parades.
+There are also two-hour, twice-daily bus tours of the neighborhoods with the most blossoms costing $16.50 for adults, $12.50 for students, and $8.50 for children 5 and under.

 Hakone Estate and Gardens is a 15-acre Japanese-style retreat in the foothills of the Santa Cruz Mountains.
 Named after the famous Hakone National Park in Japan, the estate is home to one of the oldest Japanese gardens in the Western Hemisphere.
 An abundance of cherry trees bloom from about late March through mid-April.
 Admission is $10 for adults, $8 for children 5 to 17, and free for children 4 and under.